codefresh-io/docs.codefresh.io/_docs/security/secrets.md

 ## Configuring the Sealed Secrets controller

-The Sealed Secret controller is fully managed by the Codefresh runtime, and secret encryption and decryption are fully automated.
+The Sealed Secret controller is fully managed by the Codefresh Runtime, and encryption and decryption of secrets are fully automated.

 > **Warning!** DO NOT tamper with the controller or its private/public keys in any way.